Athens Libraries & Athens Bookshops – A Guide for Book Lovers in Greece

 What makes Evripidis especially family-friendly is its cozy reading spaces and in-store cafés.
 Parents can enjoy a coffee while their kids explore books in a relaxed setting.
 The bookstores also regularly host storytelling sessions, author events, and kids’ workshops, making them fantastic places for interactive reading experiences.
 Scroll up for the address and opening times. 😉

-2. Little Bookstores – A Hidden Gem for Children’s Books
+2. Little Bookstores, a Hidden Gem for Children’s Books

 If you’re looking for a bookstore in Athens dedicated exclusively to children’s books, Little Bookstores is a must-visit.
 This small yet enchanting bookshop is filled with colorful picture books, illustrated classics, and interactive stories for kids of all ages.